aoijs/documentation/functions/usdfinduser.md

----
-description: 'Find any users, with their username, this is Global.'
----

 # $findUser

 This function returns the user ID of the given user.
 Yes/No will determine if function returns current author id \(yes\) or undefined \(no\) if no match was found.
 Default is yes